edwinm/carbonium/README.md

 ## Typescript

 Carbonium is written in TypeScript and provides all typings.
-You can use generics to declare an element type, for example `HTMLInputElement` to make the `disabled` property available.
+You can use generics to declare a specific type of element, for example `HTMLInputElement` to make the `disabled` property available:

 ```typescript
 $<HTMLInputElement>("input, select, button").disabled = true;